 American history between the Revolution and the approach of the Civil War, was dominated by the Constitutional Convention in Philadelphia in 1787.
 Background rumbling was from the French Revolution.
 The War of 1812 was merely an embarrassment.

 Improving Our Political SystemNew topic 2012-03-29 16:22:36 contents

-BECAUSE otherwise everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
-What, then, is the situation when the statute itself is accused ?
-Here, a group of citizens accuse the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
+BECAUSE otherwise, everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
+What, then, is the situation when the statute itself is accused?
+Here, a group of citizens accuses the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
 Only the U.S. Supreme Court may decide Constitutional issues, and nine Justices are certainly inadequate to cope with a huge vagueness project.
 The Court must at least define a method for coping with imprecision.
 What is to be done with this?

 Is it really any longer true that ignorance of the law is no excuse?